 Dr. Aldridge attributes her ability to overcome challenges along her career path to two female mentors who inspired and encouraged her while she was completing her Ph.D. at Duke University.
 One of the influential figures in her life was Dr. Fran Ward, who taught her the valuable and lasting lesson that pursuing a passion in science did not have to take place in a research lab.

 Another leading woman who inspired her during her time at Duke University was an advisor named Dr. Carolyn Doyle, who helped shape her career by serving as an exceptional role model.
-Though Dr. Doyle unfortunately passed away recently, Dr. Aldridge proudly carries on her legacy by passing on her knowledge and mentorship to other girls who represent the next generation of leading women in science.
+Though Dr. Doyle unfortunately passed away recently, Dr. Aldridge proudly carries on her legacy by passing on her knowledge and mentorship to other girls who represent the next generation of leading women and girls in science.

 “One of the ways I can honor [my mentors] is by providing guidance and opportunities for the next generation of women.
 That is a role that we all have an opportunity to play – to continue to prepare the next generation to take leadership positions in STEM careers and be women that they can look to as role models and advisors who can provide guidance and mentorship.”
 Claire Aldridge, Ph.D.